SantanderMetGroup/2023_Milovac_SSTvsGWL/README.md

   3. [calculate_global_statistics.ipynb](notebooks/calculate_global_statistics.ipynb) calculates slope, p value, standard deviation of the slope, and correlation coefficients for the linear and exponential fit

-  4. [calculate_regional_gwls.ipynb](notebooks/calculate_regional_gwls.ipynb) calculates slope, p value, standard deviation of the slope, and correlation coefficients for the linear and exponential fit  the IPCC-WGI reference regions <sup>[1]</sup> over sea surfaces and sea biomes.
+  4. [calculate_regional_gwls.ipynb](notebooks/calculate_regional_gwls.ipynb) calculates slope, p value, standard deviation of the slope, and correlation coefficients for the linear and exponential fit  of the IPCC-WGI reference regions <sup>[1]</sup> over sea surfaces and sea biomes.

   5. [calculate_spatial_statistics.ipynb](notebooks/calculate_spatial_statistics.ipynb) calculates slope, p value, standard deviation of the slope, and correlation coefficients for the linear and exponential fit per each grid cell for the spatial analysis.